Rexios80/hds_overlay/README.md

 You should soon see numbers in the webpage you opened earlier.
 This is the health data the watch is sending over your local network.

-Calories will only show if "Save to Health" is turned on in the watch app.
-It is not possible to collect calorie data and also not save data to Apple Health.

 ### Configuration
 If you need to change either of the ports or want to change the images the application uses, you will need to create a config file.
 Create a file named `config.json` in the same folder as the application:
 ```